 Previously, Rachel was the General Manager of WNYU-FM, NYU's student-run radio station.
 She was named Best News Director in 2017 by the Intercollegiate Broadcasting System while Executive Producer of "The Rundown", a weekly show covering current events.
 She was also the Creator, Host, and Executive Producer of "The Write Stuff" which featured interviews and readings from writers.
 Both "The Rundown" and "The Write Stuff" were nominated for and won Intercollegiate Broadcasting System Awards during her tenure.
 "The Write Stuff" also won a Pinnacle Media Award for "Best Talk Program".

-Originally from outside Woodstock, New York, she now lives in Manhattan's Kips Bay neighborhood where she is at work on a memoir about her time at WNYU and a novel about burnout culture.
+Originally from outside Woodstock, New York, she now lives in Manhattan's Kips Bay neighborhood.
+She is currently studying at the University of Oxford, Kellogg College for an MSt in Creative Writing, and at Columbia University School of the Arts for an MFA in Creative Nonfiction.
+She is at work on a memoir about her time at WNYU and a novel about burnout culture.

 Photo Credit: Haley Jakobson